bbittne/ST558-Project2/bus.md

 ![](bus_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-From the above plot, we can see that the best popular articles are usually posted on Monday, Tuesday, and Wednesday.
-Articles is less popularity which are published on Sunday and Saturday.
+Looking at the plot, some of the days will have a higher number of shares and some of the days will have a lower number of shares.
+The days with the higher shares will vary depending on the channel.
+For example, it makes sense that some of the business related channels have a higher share rate during the work week than the weekend.
 Therefore, the publishing_day affects shares, and we will keep publishing_day.

-A plot with the number of shares on the y-axis and rate_positive_words on the x-axis is created:
+A plot with the number of shares on the y-axis and rate of positive words (rate_positive_words) on the x-axis is created:

 ``` r
 g <- ggplot(newsDataSubsetTrain, aes(x = rate_positive_words, y = shares))